 This lab walks you through GCP VPC Peering.

-In this lab, you will create two VPCs, two VPC Peering connection to connect both VPCs.
+In this lab, you will create two VPCs, and two VPC Peering connections to connect both VPCs.

 Region: us-central1 , us-east1

 Before understanding VPC Peering, you must possess knowledge of VPCs which is a virtual version of a physical network.
 It is a global resource.

 In the real world, there might be a chance when your company needs connectivity with several other VPCs, either on-cloud or on-premise, VPC Peering is the solution.

 It provides private connectivity among two VPCs regardless of the same project/organization or not.

 Private Connectivity means traffic stays within Google Network and not public.

 It is a secure solution as nothing is going public on the Internet.

 You are able to save egress costs as nothing is traveling outside.